paulroth3d/jupyter-ijavascript-utils/DOCS.md

 [![Binder:what can I do with this](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/paulroth3d/jupyter-ijavascript-utils/main?labpath=example.ipynb)

 ## What's New
+* 1.62 - Update to Array.peekableIterator to include peekItr() as sugar for .peek
+* 1.61 - Docs Updated
 * 1.60 - Make post-processing of documents easier with {@link module:ijs.markDocumentPosition|ijs.markDocumentPosition}
 * 1.59 -
     * #95 - give control with page breaks.
 So we can render text before the page break (like for headers) - or even get the html used and render it how we want. (ex: {@link module:ijs.generatePageBreakStylesHTML|ijs.printPageBreak})